Academic Year 2024–2025

 • Awards should be made in coordination with acceptance to a graduate program if possible.

-• Upon selection, the name of the nominee should be submitted to the Office of the Associate Provost for Professional and Graduate Studies for pre-employment processing.
+• Upon selection, the nominee’s name should be submitted to the Office of the Dean of Graduate Studies for pre-employment processing.

-• Nominees will be notified of their official appointment in writing by the Associate Provost for Professional and Graduate Studies via a letter of appointment that must be signed and returned.
+• Nominees will be notified of their official appointment in writing by the Dean of Graduate Studies via a letter of appointment that must be signed and returned.

 • Recipients will receive information in their appointment letter about next steps and required actions before beginning work.